overthesun/simoc/local_instructions_mysql.md

 - https://www.mysql.com/downloads/

 ### Start `Redis` via `Docker`
-Instead of installing `Redis` software on a local machine, follow the instruction below to deploying it as a `Docker` container.
+Instead of manually installing `Redis` on a local `OS`, follow the instructions below to deploying it as a `Docker` container.

 #### Set up `Redis` password (fill in the `REDIS_PASSWORD`)
 ```bash